-Use tents – or even just blankets and folding chairs—to create a backyard oasis under the stars.
+Use tents or blankets and folding chairs to create a backyard oasis under the stars.
 Kids can get all the perks of spending an evening outdoors without straying too far from home!

-- To Eat: Keep it simple and go for the standard camping fare—hot dogs, hamburgers and s’mores—or let kids get creative with a do-it-yourself aluminum foil packet dinner.
-Offer up chicken, fish, hamburger meat, assorted vegetables, prepared rice and sauces and have kids wrap their chosen ingredients inside of foil that’s been coated with cooking spray.
-Throw the package right on the campfire coals – or on the grill – and cook until the meat is done.
+- To Eat: Keep it simple and go for the standard camping fare like hot dogs, hamburgers and s’mores, or let kids get creative with a do-it-yourself aluminum foil packet dinner.
+Offer chicken, fish, hamburger meat, assorted vegetables, prepared rice and sauces, and have kids wrap their chosen ingredients inside of foil that’s been coated with cooking spray.
+Throw the package on the campfire or grill, and cook it until the meat is done.

-- For Party Favors: Purchase small, inexpensive backpacks or bags and fill with items that will prepare parting guests for their next powwow or outdoor excursion.
-Think trail mix, plastic binoculars, a compass, or a flashlight.
+- Party Favors: Purchase small backpacks or bags, and fill them with items that will prepare parting guests for their next outdoor excursion.
+Think trail mix, plastic binoculars, a compass or a flashlight.

 Ice Cream Social

 I scream, you scream, all of your guests will scream for ice cream!
-Kids will have a blast creating their own perfectly personalized sundae, and parents can sit back, relax and watch the snacks practically create themselves!
+Kids will have a blast creating their own perfectly personalized sundae!

 - To Do: After kids have finished their cool, creamy treats, let them tame their sugar rush with a variety of outdoor activities.
-It can be as simple as putting out footballs, hula hoops, kickballs, whiffle balls and bats and letting kids choose their own games!
+Put out footballs, hula hoops, kickballs, whiffle balls and bats and let kids choose their own games!

-- For Party Favors: Purchase decorative ice cream bowls and use ribbon to tie a spoon to each one.
-If you’d like, put a small container of sprinkles in each bowl so kids can recreate their perfect treat at home.
+- Party Favors: Purchase decorative ice cream bowls, and use ribbon to tie a spoon to each one.
+If you’d like, put a small container of sprinkles in each bowl, so kids can recreate their perfect treat at home.

 Ahoy, mateys!
 Doth ye know that September 19th marks International Talk Like a Pirate Day?
-Well, shiver me timbers!
 Make the most of this swashbuckling holiday by hosting a party fit for the high seas.
 All hands on deck!

 - To Eat: Serve up gold nuggets (chicken nuggets), salty sea dogs (hot dogs) and root beer.
-Make any snack pirate themed using small pirate flags and sword-shaped toothpicks, which can be found at most party retailers.
+Make any snack pirate themed using small pirate flags and sword-shaped toothpicks.
 For dessert, any kind of round chocolate candy can double as a “cannonball!”

 - To Do: Yo ho ho!
 Do some research online, and teach children some popular pirate lore or terminology.
 Once they’re talking like pirates, they could see what it’s like to dress like them, too, by making their very own eye patches and newspaper hats.
-Make a treasure map and break children into teams.
-Have them follow clues to find a hidden treasure.
+After, split children into teams, and have them follow a treasure map to find a hidden treasure.
 “X” marks the spot!

-- For Party Favors: Don’t give guests the old heave ho without making sure they have a proper parting gift.
-Small treasure chests filled with chocolate gold doubloons, beaded necklaces, rings, and other small loot is just the ticket.
+- Party Favors: Small treasure chests filled with chocolate gold doubloons, beaded necklaces, rings and other small loot is just the ticket.